ArianeBeaudin/arianebeaudin.github.io/_posts/2020-08-09-hyperpop-and-glitch-art.md

 title: hyperpop and glitch art
 ---

 > The role of the artist is to make the revolution irresistible.
 > -Toni Cade Bambara

 It is no secret that current trends in fashion, music, cinema, etc. are usually heavily influenced by past periods or aesthetics.
 As I was listening to Jessie Ware's *What's Your Pleasure?* new album, feeling like this sound was directly sourced from the 80s, I couldn't help but be _pensive_ about this.
 I couldn't help but to try to make some parallels between old and new art phenomenons that I very enjoy.

-## Is hyperpop the new rock'n'roll?
+## Is hyperpop the new rock 'n' roll?

 Hyperpop is quite new, like it doesn't even have a Wikipedia page now as I'm writing this.
 But cultural magazines and websites are already on it, trying to define it and to offer some [guide to navigate it](https://wptsradio.org/intro-to-hyperpop/), some wondering if [this new genre is the future of music](https://www.dailyemerald.com/arts-culture/is-hyper-pop-the-future-of-music/article_7f460e0e-3039-11ea-a922-7727ccb8a1bd.html), and Spotify  has already an official [hyperpop playlist](https://open.spotify.com/playlist/7DrJ92Lc9UaVB1rKM2UGsg).